15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images

-We all have our limits, but if you’ve told someone what yours are and they keep stomping all over them, that’s not on.
-It’s like they’re saying your needs don’t matter.
-Nobody needs that kind of disrespect in their life.
+We all have our limits, but if you’ve told someone what yours are, and they keep stomping all over them, they’re showing you they don’t care.
+It’s a clear message that your needs and comfort don’t matter to them.
+You don’t need that kind of disrespect in your life, especially from someone who’s supposed to be in your corner.

 3. The trust is gone, and it’s not coming back.